Determining Tulsa Social Security Eligibility

 If you are working in a position not considered substantial or gainful, you may be eligible for Tulsa SSI benefits.
 However, the administration takes into account many other factors during an SGA Social Security eligibility determination.
 A disability attorney can better explain how your work situation could impact your ability to gain SSD benefits.

 If you have any questions about qualifying for SSI and SSDI or need assistance with your Social Security claim, we can help.
-Please contact our firm to schedule a free consultation today.
+Please contact our firm to schedule a free evaluation of your case today.